ramin00542/kick-dl-automation/README.md

 ### 🧠 Auto Split Size Detection

-When `split_mode` is set to `auto` (default), KickDL examines the first downloaded file's extension and picks the optimal chunk size:
+When `split_mode` is set to `auto` (default), mirror-to-github examines the first downloaded file's extension and picks the optimal chunk size:

 | File Type | Examples | Chunk Size |
 |-----------|----------|:----------:|